 Do you really think you’re going to be able to compete with the student who gets straight A’s in high school who then gets straight A’s at Columbia for the same jobs and opportunities post graduation?
-No, because as a rational employer, you’ll choose the straight A student over the B student 9 times out of 10 all else being equal.
+No. A rational employer will choose the straight-A student over the B-student 9 times out of 10 all else being equal.

-Now that you are a terrific student, all you’ve got to do is identify industries that often pay six figures within 3 years out of school: Venture capital, investment banking, management/strategic consulting, high tech, internet.
-Go apply to the top 5 companies in each field.
-Here are some examples:
+Now that you are a terrific student, all you’ve got to do is identify industries that often pay six figures within two years out of school.
+Many of the industries pay over $100,000 to start now.

 Venture Capital: Sequoia, Benchmark, Accel, Draper Fisher Jurvetson, and Kleiner Perkins.

 Investment Banking: Goldman Sachs, Morgan Stanley, JP Morgan, Barclays, Bank of America Merrill Lynch

 Strategic Consulting: Bain, BCG, McKinsey, Monitor, Arthur D. Little, Booz Allen Hamilton, LEK, Oliver Wyman, A.T.
 Kearney.

 Internet: Google, Facebook, eBay, Paypal, AirbnB, Dropbox, Quora, Uber, Slack, Pinterest, Netflix.